0x78654C/xTerminal/README.md

     pjson     -- Prettify the JSON data.
                  Example 1: pjson <file_path>                    : Will prettify the JSON data and stores back in file.
-                 Example 2: pjson <file_path> -o <new_file_path> : Stores the prettified JSON in new file. attr      -- Displays/Sets/Removes the current attributes of a file or directory.Use -h for additional help.
-                 Example 1: attr  -s <attribute list>  : Sets the attribute/attributes to a file or directory.
+                 Example 2: pjson <file_path> -o <new_file_path> : Stores the prettified JSON in new file. attr      -- Displays/Sets/Removes the current attributes of a file or directory Example 1: attr  -s <attribute list>  : Sets the attribute/attributes to a file or directory.
 Attributes needs to be splited by ';' if more then 1 are added.
                  Example 2: attr  -r <attribute list>  : Remove the attribute/attributes to a file or directory.
 Attributes needs to be splited by ';' if more then 1 are added. cmp       -- Check if two files are identical by comparing MD5 hash.